 Follow her on Twitter! @CoachJRPayne

-Santa Clara University hired JR Payne as the Broncos ninth head women’s basketball coach on April 6.
-Payne has been the head coach at Southern Utah for the past five seasons, leading the team to a school-record 23 wins last season and advancing to the national postseason for the first time in school history.
+Perviously Payne had been the head coach at Southern Utah for five seasons, leading the team to a school-record 23 wins in 2013-14 and advancing to the national postseason for the first time in school history.
 Prior to that, Payne was an assistant coach on the Mission campus in 2008-09.
 An All-WCC point guard who graduated from Saint Mary’s in 1999, Payne has also served as an assistant coach at Boise State and Gonzaga.

 During her 14-year career as a women’s college basketball coach, she has been a part of four conference championships and five post-season appearances as well as an undefeated league season.
 She has helped coach two All-Americans, three conference players of the year, 32 all-conference players and 31 all-academic honorees.